 “And when we have to let go, something else becomes possible.” –Pema Khandro Rinpoche

 A few weeks ago, Dave and I put down our old lady cat Blacula.
 She’d been howling every night for half a year at least, a long, drawn-out wail from somewhere deep inside of her.
-The sound had found its way into my subconscious, pushed my already strange dreams into new realms of oddity and confusion, and I’d wake up all anxious and sweaty, only to realize it was the damn cat again.
+The sound found its way into my subconscious, pushed my already strange dreams into new realms of oddity and confusion, and I’d wake up all anxious and sweaty, only to realize it was the damn cat again.

 She woke the baby up, too.
-I’d stumble into his room at three in the morning and he’d be stand in his crib, meowing.
-Except his version of a meow mimics the senile, eighteen-year-old cat version, so he’d say it like the word “why,” drawing out the space between the ‘wh’ and the ‘y’ in a dissonant tone reminiscent of old-timey folk laments.
+I’d stumble into his room at three in the morning and he’d be standing in his crib, meowing.
+Except his version of a meow mimicked the senile, eighteen-year-old cat version, so he’d say it like the word “why,” drawing out the space between the ‘wh’ and the ‘y’ in a dissonant tone reminiscent of old-timey folk laments.
 This became a nightly occurrence, and he started calling cats “gwhys,” a combination (we think) of the Spanish word “gato” and the cat wail “why.”

 Blacula and me when we first moved in together back in 2008.

 Dave and I decided to put Blacula down together while Lew was in daycare.
 I wanted to be there, to witness her death, to take responsibility for a decision I’d helped make, to ease her out of this life, to support Dave.
 But even more so, I wanted to be there to get some answers.
-I wasn’t even sure what my questions were, but I was positive that watching a creature die would give me some kind of insight.
+I wasn’t sure what my questions were, but I was positive that watching a creature die would give me some kind of insight.
 I was expecting a moment, a heaving sigh and shift in the air, something big and profound.
 I wanted to be able to say, “Aha, now I understand.”

 I’d felt only enough of something to wonder if I’d even felt it at all.

 With Blacula’s history of abusing the others, Dave and I were obviously scared when I was pregnant.
-We imagined her attacking our precious newborn baby in the middle of the night, perhaps even scarring or disfiguring his perfect little body.
+We imagined her attacking our precious newborn baby in the middle of the night, perhaps even scarring his perfect little body.
 And what would we do?
 Who would take a cat like her?
 It would be horrible to put down a healthy cat because of something like that.

 To our extreme surprise, she loved Lewis.
 From day one.
 She sniffed him and sat near him and purred loudly.
 His earliest attempts at petting the animals were rough smacks with his chunky hands up and down against their bodies, and while everyone else would complain or run away, Blacula would just sit there and let him smack her.
 Each morning after we transitioned Lew into his own room, she’d enthusiastically run in to greet him as soon as we opened his door, sometimes even jumping into his bed.
 He was the only person who could ever give her a hug.
 He’d wrap his arms around her torso and lay his cheek on top of her head, and my heart would leap into my throat.
-But she’d just sit there calmly, happily even.
+But she’d just sit there, calmly, happily even.
 If I’d done this, she would have scratched my face, my chest, any skin that her claws could reach until I’d let her go.